Fliplet/fliplet-cli/docs/Data-integration-service.md

 ### Keystore

-<p class="info subtle">As mentioned above, the encryption key for your data source can be managed by Fliplet. <strong>This is our recommended approach</strong> since it ensures optimal security throughout the process with no additional effort from your organization.</p>
+<p class="quote">As mentioned above, the encryption key for your data source can be managed by Fliplet. <strong>This is our recommended approach</strong> since it ensures optimal security throughout the process with no additional effort from your organization.</p>

 The keystore is a securely managed data source within your organization, completely hidden from the Fliplet Studio UI but optionally accessible via our programmable APIs if you require fine tuning.